 Our office uses the cover sheet to determine how much time the class gets and what materials are allowed for the test.
 We use this information and the student’s accommodations to determine what the length and environment of their test will be.
-We request the window of time in which the student is permitted to take this test (Please note: students are given a 20 minute grace period passed the latest time they may take their test.)
+We request the window of time in which the student is permitted to take this test (Please note: students are given a 20 minute grace period past the latest time they may take their test.)
 The form is crucial for properly proctoring the student’s exam.
 It also informs us of how you would like the test returned to you.

 Why does the cover sheet ask how long the class gets and what materials they will be allowed for the test?
 Don’t you need to know how long the student in question should get and what s/he is allowed to use?